cgiff9/automata/dfa/README.txt

 NAME   : Provide non-spaced name for state
 START* : 1 if this is the start state, else 0
 FINAL  : 1 if this is a final state, else 0
-ZERO-> : Upon reading '0', go to the given array index ONE->  : Upon reading '1', go to the given array index
+ZERO   : Upon reading '0', go to the given array index ONE    : Upon reading '1', go to the given array index
 -------------------------------------------------
 * One and only one START state must exist.